monkeytypegame/monkeytype/CONTRIBUTING.md

 <!-- https://en.wikipedia.org/wiki/Control-C#:~:text=In%20many%20command,to%20the%20user. -->

 1. Run `npm install` in the project root directory to install dependencies.
 1. Run `npm run start:dev` to start a local dev server on port 5000.
 It will watch for changes and rebuild when you edit files in `src/` or `public/` directories.
-Use `control c` or `command c` to abort it.
+Use <kbd>control c</kbd> to abort it.
    - Run `firebase use {your-project-id}` if you run into any errors for this.

 ## Standards and Conventions